skrub-data/skrub/doc/skrub_pipeline.rst

 .. rubric:: Examples

-- See :ref:`example_expressions_intro` for an example of skrub pipelines using expressions on dataframes.
+- See :ref:`example_dataops_intro` for an example of skrub DataOps plans using DataOps on dataframes.
-- See :ref:`example_tuning_pipelines` for an example of hyper-parameter tuning using skrub pipelines.
+- See :ref:`example_tuning_pipelines` for an example of hyper-parameter tuning using skrub DataOps.

 .. _user_guide_subsampling_ref: